WenyuanShao/Notes/experiment_design_2nd.md

 #### Utilization:

 Utilization is calculated by calculating the scheduler idle time.
 Utilization could be affected by many parameters such as WCET, packet rate, flow number.
 It is relatively hard to modify WCET and packet rate.
 As a result, I plan to modify the utilization by changing the number of flows needs to be processed on the same core.

-#### % of deadline met (or missed) :
+#### % of deadline met (or missed):

 + % of deadline met might be better than % of the deadline missed.
 + The % of the deadline met is going to be calculated on the client side.
 The deadline of the same flow on the server side should be smaller than the deadline of it on the client side.
 According to my current experiments, DL<sub>client</sub> = 2 * DL<sub>server</sub> could be reasonable.
 + **How can we define the % of deadlines met (or missed).
 (Still thinking)** If one packet in the flow missed its deadline, does this mean that any other packets came after the current packet will miss its deadline.
-O run another word, will it affect future packets in the same flow
+Or in another word, will it affect future packets in the same flow
++ **Not very easy to tell % of deadline meet will show the advantage of our system.
+Instead, we might want to use % lateness. (?) **

 #### Latency:

 + The latency could be get from the client side.
 + Since there are many flow which have different deadline, packet rate.
 How can we plot them in the same graph.
 + As a result, latency make very little sense to me.
 Plot latency might not be a very good idea
-+ But there are some other informations we can get from the latency, such as we can get the % of the packets which missed its deadline by tracking the latency.
++ But there are some other information we can get from the latency, such as we can get the % of the packets which missed its deadline by tracking the latency.

 #### Throughput: